CMS: Adding an Index for Your Collection

 Creating an index for your collection

-You can create up to 32 regular and 32 unique indexes to optimize how your collection retrieves and organizes data.
+Go to your collection in the CMS to create regular or unique indexes that optimize how your collection retrieves and organizes data.

 To create an index:

-3. Click the More Actions drop-down at the top right and select Indexes
+- Click the More Actions drop-down at the top right and select Indexes.

-6. Choose the type of index you want to create:
+- Choose the type of index you want to create: Regular or Unique

 FAQs